Lycanthropy3301/syncseed/DeploymentGuide.md

 This option sets the generator rounds within the ChaCha generator used in Syncseed.
 Usually, a value of 12 should suffice.
 However, due to it's minimal performance impact, this value has been set to 20 by default.
 For more information, see [Randomgen's page on ChaCha](https://bashtage.github.io/randomgen/bit_generators/chacha.html).

-# SEA (Syncseed Exchange Algorithm)
+# Syncseed Exchange Algorithm
-SEA takes advantage of a centralized Trusted Authority (TA), which has knowledge of the seeds of two users.
+The Syncseed Exchange Algorithm (SEA) takes advantage of a centralized Trusted Authority (TA), which has knowledge of the seeds of two users.
 Let's assume these two users are user 1 and user 2 respectively.

 Let's assume user 1's seed is 12345678 and user 2's seed is 87654321
 ```python